 - Benefit from the extensive learning facilities offered by the University of Oxford, including the world-famous Bodleian Library and access to various seminars and lectures across the university.
 You are also encouraged to engage with the university’s cutting edge specialist research facilities, including centres for African, Middle Eastern, South Asian, Eastern and Western European, Japanese and Chinese studies

 - Be given visiting scholar status of Green Templeton College

 You’re an ambitious, high-achieving journalist with a minimum of five years’ experience and a high level of written and spoken English.

 You will join a diverse pool of individuals from around the world including journalists, editors, broadcasters, columnists and freelancers.

-You will have a demonstrable desire to focus on a piece of research, which you will work on during your time at the Reuters Institute.
-Priority will be given to those proposing research that fits within the Reuters Institute’s key focus areas.
+You will have a demonstrable desire to focus on a piece of research related to the media, which you will work on during your time at the Reuters Institute.

 Applications for the Journalism Fellowship Programme should be made using the online application form.
 This will be made available once the call for applications has been made.

 If you have any queries regarding the programme or application process please first check the Frequently Asked Questions (FAQs).